yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

     <!--1.
 To migrate nodes to a different region, select the region.
 When migrating a node, you can also deploy it in a different VPN.-->

 1. Enter the number of nodes, vCPUs per node, and disk size in GB per node for the cluster.
 The same number of nodes and node sizes apply across all regions.
+Optionally, set or change the [Preferred region](../../cloud-basics/create-clusters/create-clusters-multisync/#preferred-region).\
     \
     **Cost** displays the estimated new cost for the cluster; **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).